scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 minute

 You create a mass of webs in a 5x5 area centered on a point in range you can see.
-All creatures inside the web or on the first time they enter must make a Dexterity save against your spellcasting, on failure they are grappled, being restrained on a critical.
+When a creature enters the web for the first time this round or starts their turn there they make a dexterity save against your spellcasting.
+On failure they are grappled, or restrained on a critical.
 A creature effected by your Webs can be freed by making a successful attack against 3 defense dice.
 Any creature in range is capable of making this attack.

 The webs are extremely flammable, and ignite after taking 1 wound of fire damage.
-Any creature caught in the web takes 1 wound of fire damage and is freed.
+Any creature caught in the webs takes 1 wound of fire damage and is freed.
 After the duration the webs remain but lose their stickiness, becoming difficult terrain until cleared.

 Add an enhanced die and increase the area by 1 for every level cast above 2nd.